Neuroblox/course/pages/getting_started.md

+# Installing Julia

+Please follow the [installation instructions](https://julialang.org/downloads/) to install Julia on any Operating System.

 # Installing Neuroblox

 To install Neuroblox.jl, we need to first download a `Project.toml`, that is a file containing all packages that we will be using for this course.